Tilings of the Sphere by Congruent Quadrilaterals or Triangles

 \section{Introduction}

-Compared with the abundance of works about tilings of the plane \cite{rao,zong}, works about tilings of the sphere are relatively rare.
-In an edge-to-edge tiling of the sphere by congruent polygons, the polygon must be a triangle, quadrilateral, or pentagon.
-The classification of triangular tilings was started in 1924 by Sommerville \cite{so}, somewhat completed by Davis \cite{davisH}, and fully completed in 2002 by Ueno and Agaoka \cite{ua}.
-The classification of pentagonal tilings was completed in a number of cases \cite{ay1,awy,gsy,wy1,wy2}, and is expected to be completed soon \cite{ly1}.
-Other notable works on spherical tilings include non-edge-to-edge triangular tilings by Dawson and Doyal \cite{dawson1,dawson2,dd1,dd2,dd3} and $f$-tilings by Avelino, Breda d'Azevedo, Ribeiro, Santos \cite{aa1,aa2,breda,bdr,br}.
+The history of 2-dimensional spherical tilings can be traced as early as Plato, Archimedes, and Kepler.
+However, compared with the abundance of works about tilings of the plane \cite{rao,zong}, works about tilings of the sphere are relatively rare.
+One recent breakthrough is the complete classification of tilings of the sphere by regular polygons \cite{aehj,johnson, zal}.
+Another fundamental problem with long history is tilings of the sphere by congruent polygons.

+In an {\em edge-to-edge} tiling of the sphere by congruent polygons, the polygon must be a triangle, quadrilateral, or pentagon.
+The classification of edge-to-edge tilings of the sphere by congruent triangles was started in 1924 by Sommerville \cite{so}, somewhat completed by Davis \cite{davisH}, and fully completed in 2002 by Ueno and Agaoka \cite{ua}.
+In a series of papers \cite{ay1,awy,cly,gsy,wy1,wy2,wy3}, we completely classified edge-to-edge tilings of the sphere by congruent pentagons.
 This paper completely classifies edge-to-edge tilings of the sphere by congruent quadrilaterals.
-Together with the soon to be completed pentagonal tilings \cite{ly1}, the whole classification of edge-to-edge tilings of the sphere by congruent polygons is complete.
+Therefore the fundamental problem of edge-to-edge tilings of the sphere by congruent polygons is finally solved.

-The quadrilateral tilings of the sphere can be divided according to the four possible edge combinations: general $a^2bc$, kite $a^2b^2$, almost equilateral $a^3b$, and rhombus $a^4$ (see Figure \ref{quad}).
-Akama, van Cleemput, and Sakano \cite{akama1,akama2,ac,sakano-akama} studied kite and rhombus tilings, which can be derived from triangular tilings.
-Ueno and Agaoka \cite{ua2} tried the almost equilateral tilings and highlighted the difficulty in classifying the case.
-They obtained a key equality relating the four angles of any almost equilateral quadrilateral.
-Coolsaet \cite{coolsaet} obtained a sharper version of the equality, and used the equality to find all convex almost equilateral quadrilaterals, such that all angles are rational multiples of $\pi$.
-Still a lot more technical preparations are need to bridge the huge gap between these results and the full classification.
-Our experience in classifying pentagonal tilings enabled us to fill the gap.
+Not much is known about non-edge-to-edge tilings of the sphere by congruent polygons.
+Dawson and Doyal \cite{dawson1,dawson2,dd1,dd2,dd3} did some partial works on triangular tilings.
+We hope the method developed for edge-to-edge tilings, the algorithms developed by Rao \cite{rao}, and the trigonometric Diophantine analysis can be used to solve the problem.